tiprankstipranks

 If current and potential large customers shift to DIY internal solutions for content and application delivery or security protection, our business will be negatively impacted.

 We are reliant on some of our larger customers to direct traffic to our network for a significant part of our revenues.
-At times, some of our customers have determined that it is better for them to employ a "do-it-yourself" or "DIY" strategy by putting in place equipment, software and other technology solutions for content and application delivery and security protection within their internal systems instead of using our solutions for some or all of their needs.
+At times, some of our customers have determined that it is better for them to employ a DIY strategy by putting in place equipment, software and other technology solutions for content and application delivery and security protection within their internal systems instead of using our solutions for some or all of their needs.
 As the amount of money a customer spends with us increases, the risk that they will seek alternative solutions such as DIY or a multi-vendor policy likewise increases.
 While the number of customers implementing a DIY strategy had been decreasing, current global economic and geopolitical conditions may cause customers to increase their focus on DIY solutions, which could negatively impact traffic on our network, and, as a result, our revenue.
-For example, a large social media customer has recently taken steps to lower costs and reduce reliance on U.S. providers by optimizing its platform, including using a DIY component, which has reduced traffic on our network and negatively impacted our revenue in the first nine months of 2024.
+For example, a large social media customer has taken steps to lower costs and reduce reliance on U.S. providers by optimizing its platform, including using a DIY component, which reduced traffic on our network and negatively impacted our revenue in 2024 and may continue to do so in the future.
 If our customers increase their use of DIY solutions or if multiple additional large customers shift to this model, traffic on our network and our contracted revenue commitments could decrease more significantly, which could negatively impact our business, profitability, financial condition, results of operations and cash flows.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.